mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 tags: ['Developer survey']
 ---

-Keeping up with the tradition, a few months ago we opened the 2021 MUI Developer Survey, to which we received 1,589 responses, 7% more answers than last year.
-This time, we have almost doubled the survey size, adding more depth to each covered topic, especially opening space for more open-ended questions.
-We wholeheartedly appreciate everyone who contributed, you are all helping shape the future of MUI as a company, so, thank you!
+Keeping up with the tradition, a few months ago we opened the 2021 MUI Developer Survey.
+Your feedback helps us to build better products, and we can't thank you enough for being a part of our community.
+Nearly 1,600 of you responded to this year's survey, and we take your input very seriously.
+Here's what we've learned about your needs after poring over the results.

 Just like the previous iterations, the survey was chopped into three sections: ["Your needs"](#your-needs), ["Your product"](#your-product), and ["About you"](#about-you).